roe-dl/weewx-skymap-almanac/README.md

 You can change the size of the map or other properties by setting parameters like `$almanac.skymap(width=1200)`.
 All the options that are defined for the configuration file can also be used as parameters.
-Additionally there are the following parameters defined to adjust the layout:
+Additionally there are the following parameters defined to adjust the layout.
+All of them are optional:

 * `width`: Width and height of the map.
 Default 800.
+* `fromoutside`: If set to `True` show the celestial sphere from the outside.
+  Default is to show it from the inside as you see it if you lay on the ground, legs to the south.
 * `location`: Location as text (for example the city name).
 Appears in the lower left corner of the sky map if provided instead of pure geographic coordinates.
 An empty string switches it off.